XenoAtom/XenoAtom.Collections/readme.md

 <img align="right" width="160px" height="160px" src="https://raw.githubusercontent.com/XenoAtom/XenoAtom.Collections/main/img/XenoAtom.Collections.png">

 This .NET library offers structure-based collections optimized for high performance and minimal memory usage.
 It features `UnsafeList<T>`, `UnsafeDictionary<TKey, TValue>`, and `UnsafeHashSet<T>`.
-These collections are implemented as value types backed by a managed array, specifically designed for performance-critical scenarios where avoiding additional memory allocations for container objects is essential.
+These collections are implemented as value types backed by a managed array (except for fixed capacity list `UnsafeList<T>.N2` ... `UnsafeList<T>.N1024`), specifically designed for performance-critical scenarios where avoiding additional memory allocations for container objects is essential.

 The code has been derived from the .NET Core runtime released under the MIT license.